Modern History Playlist

 Fun Facts

-The famous Koh-i-Noor diamond was taken from Punjab after annexation (later gifted to Queen Victoria).
+The famous Koh-i-Noor diamond was taken from Punjab after annexation (later given to Queen Victoria).

 Mains Key Points